andrew/ultimate-awesome/README.md

 - [awesome-game-engines](https://github.com/awesomelistsio/awesome-game-engines) - A curated list of game engines, frameworks, tools, and resources for game development.
 - [awesome-neuroscience](https://github.com/awesomelistsio/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-ocaml](https://github.com/awesomelistsio/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
-- [awesome-open-science](https://github.com/awesomelistsio/awesome-open-science) - A curated list of tools, platforms, resources, and communities that promote Open Science, emphasizing transparency, reproducibility, collaboration, and open access in research and scientific practices.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
-- [awesome-r](https://github.com/awesomelistsio/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
 - [awesome-robotics](https://github.com/awesomelistsio/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
-- [awesome-travel-hacking](https://github.com/awesomelistsio/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesomeQiuJH.github.io](https://github.com/awesomeQiuJH/awesomeQiuJH.github.io) - My Blog.
 - [Agile-IoT-awesome-open-iot](https://github.com/Axellant/Agile-IoT-awesome-open-iot) - Agile-IoT/awesome-open-iot.
 - [data-science-awesome-reference](https://github.com/azizp128/data-science-awesome-reference) - Daftar referensi tautan-tautan berguna untuk mempelajari tentang Data Science, Machine Learning, dan lainnya.
 Reference list of useful links to learn about Data Science, Machine Learning and more.